10th (Service) Battalion, Queen's (Royal West Surrey Regiment) (Battersea): Post-Armistice

 On 18 November 41st Division learned that it had been selected as one of the British divisions to form part of the occupation forces in Germany and was ordered to continue its advance.
 10th Queen's made a series of marches and by the end of the month it was at Viane.
 Here it carried out ceremonial parades and light training, and then resumed its march on 12 December, resting at Waterloo on the way.
 It spent Christmas and New Year at Wanze, near Liège.
 By now Maj Hayley Bell was again acting CO of 10th Queen's.
 On 6 January 1919 the battalion entrained for the last part of its journey, crossing into Germany to Hoffnungsthal Station and then marching into the Cologne bridgehead.
 Here it was billeted in Lindlar and given responsibility for an outpost line.
 Demobilisation got under way in January, when the first 55 men left for home.
 Others signed on for an additional year's service in the British Army of the Rhine.

 On 15 March 41st Division was redesignated 'London Division', and 10th Queen's was moved to 123rd Bde, joining 11th Queen's and 2/4th Queen's.
 As men were progressively demobilised, 51st (Service) Bn, Queen's, previously a training unit, arrived from England and was absorbed into 11th Queen's on 1 April, maintaining the battalion at full strength.
+(The 51st Bn had originally been 8th (Reserve) Bn Northamptons, which had reinforced 11th Queen's in January 1916.)
 On 18 April, Lt-Col Robert Livesay, a Regular officer of the Queen's, arrived to take over command of the battalion.
 London Division was broken up in November 1919, when 10th and 11th Queen's joined 23rd Royal Fusiliers in forming 1st Rhine Brigade.
 On 31 December 1919, preparations began for the disbandment of 10th Queen's.
 1st Rhine Brigade closed down in February 1920, and at the end of the month 10th Queen's moved to Muhlheim Barracks in Cologne, to help with salvage work.
 On 6 March the remaining men of the battalion moved out to No 1 Concentration Camp at Cologne for dispersal to other units, and the battalion was disbanded.